 Another block and a half south brings you to the prime attraction of Salisbury, the impressive Salisbury Cathedral.

-Construction on the cathedral was begun in 1220 and was completed by 1266, and it is still a working church today.
+Construction on the cathedral began 1220 and finished in 1266, and it is still a working church today.
 Most significantly, one of only four remaining original copies of the Magna Carta is on display here.
 Throughout 2015, several events will take place commemorating the 800th anniversary of the signing of the Magna Carta.
 Unfortunately, the cathedral museum was already closed by the time we got there, so we weren’t able to see the historic document.

 To the north of the cathedral is the “Cathedral Close”, basically a giant public lawn surrounding the cathedral.
 If you’re hungry, and visiting between 10 and 5 during the summer, you can also stop in at the Bell Tower Tea Room (pictured below) for a traditional English high tea.
 Enjoy a cup of tea, cucumber sandwiches, a selection of homemade cakes, and ice cream for £20 for two.

-After circling the cathedral, we returned to the “new” portion of Salisbury to walk around a little more before grabbing dinner.
+After circling the cathedral, we returned to the “new” portion of Salisbury to grab dinner.
 “New” is a relative term in old English towns, given that “new” means 16th-18th century construction.
 There are many small shops you can visit if you’re in the mood, but on a pretty day like today, it was nice to just walk around, get some fresh air, and look at the pretty buildings.
 With approximately 41,000 inhabitants, you aren’t constantly buzzed by heavy traffic, and the main streets in the city center are pedestrian friendly.

 The Old George Mall, with the Parish Church of St. Thomas and St. Edmunds in background